 Can You Tell If Someone Has Muted You on Snapchat?

+One of the really fascinating things about social media is that they grow and evolve and change, based on the users’ needs.
 When the popular social media chat application Snapchat rolled out in 2011, it had a very basic set of features.
-In the intervening years, the service has piled feature upon feature in a (mostly successful) attempt to gain and keep market share among the chattering classes.
-One of the more recent features was introduced in 2018, when they introduced a “muting” feature, allowing users to follow someone but not be notified every time they posted a new chat.
-This was a great help for many users; we all have that friend or group of friend who we genuinely want to follow and read, but who posts so often that our notifications become a nonstop flood of alerts about them.
+Since then, the service has piled feature upon feature in a (mostly successful) attempt to gain and keep market share among the chattering classes.
+In 2018, Snapchat introduced the opportunity to “mute” someone’s story.
+This was a great help for many users; we all have that friend or group of friends who we genuinely want to follow and read, but who posts so often that our notifications become a nonstop flood of alerts about them.
 We want to be able to go back and review what they’ve written, but not be constantly beeped at.

 Social media apps like Snapchat can be a total minefield.
-Even-tempered people can become rage monsters when they go online, while sometimes the people who in real life are always on the verge of exploding can keep it together online.
+Even-tempered people can become rage monsters when they go online, while sometimes the people who in real life are always on the verge of exploding actually have a pretty chill online presence.
 The psychology of all this is fascinating, and many sociologists and psychologists are earning their doctorates today by studying these new ways to interact.
 Blocking and unfriending are particularly challenging to handle online.
 Where people would take rejection or disengagement in their stride in the real world, some take it incredibly personally on social media.
 Any tool that the networks can offer that minimize the fallout of these kinds of moves is a positive move.
-Being able to mute on Snapchat is definitely a good thing, because it lets you protect your own environment without aggravating anyone else.
+Being able to mute stories on Snapchat is definitely a good thing, because it lets you protect your own environment without aggravating anyone else.

 How about the other side of the picture, however?
 If you’re a Snapchat regular, and someone mutes you, is there any way for you to tell that’s happened?
 In this article, I will give you some pointers to help you detect whether you’ve been muted.